Seirdy/seirdy.one/content/posts/website-best-practices.md

 Sorry, that was a lot of jargon for a single paragraph.
 Unfortunately, describing those terms is out of scope for this post.
 If you'd like to dive down this rabbit hole, read about the "Semantic Web".

 Again: avoid catering to non-standard implemen&shy;tations' quirks, especially undocumented proprietary ones.
 Let's not repeat the history of the [browser wars](https://en.wikipedia.org/wiki/Browser_wars).
+Remember that some implementations have bugs; consider reporting issues when one arises.
 More information about standard and non-standard behavior of reading modes is in the article <cite>[Web Reading Mode: The non-standard rendering mode](https://www.ctrl.blog/entry/browser-reading-mode-parsers.html)</cite> by {{<indieweb-person first-name="Daniel" last-name="Aleksandersen" url="https://www.daniel.priv.no/">}}.

 Reading modes aren't the only non-browser user agents out there.
 Plain-text feed readers and link previewers are some other options.
 I singled out reading modes because of their widespread adoption and value.
 Decide which other kinds of agents are important to you (if any), and see if they expose a hole in your semantics.

-Machine trans&shy;lation
+Machine trans&shy;lation {#machine-translation}
 ------------------------

 Believe it or not, the entire world doesn't speak your website's languages.
 Browsers like Chromium, Microsoft Edge, and Safari have integrated machine translation to translate entire pages.
 Users can also leverage online website translators such as Google Translate or Bing.
 These "webpage translators" are far more complex than their plain-text predecessors.